Pregnancy and birthing services in the Top End

 Most women have normal risk pregnancies.

-A normal pregnancy means you are well.
-There is little chance you will develop any health problems related to your pregnancy.
+A normal risk pregnancy means you are well and there is little chance you will develop any health problems related to your pregnancy.

 Some women have complicated or high risk pregnancies.
 There is a higher chance that your health may be affected by pregnancy or birth.